-A student is in an Academic Probation status when they did not regain Good Standing after being placed on an Academic Warning.
-All students in Academic Probation status enter into a Learning Contract by the Advisor that includes monitoring to ensure positive progress, goals/targets for students to achieve, and a scheduled evaluation with the Advisor.
-If SAP is not regained or the terms of the learning contract were not met by the next scheduled SAP evaluation period, the student will be Academically Dismissed.
-If SAP is met and the terms of the learning contract were met by the next scheduled evaluation period, the student will regain Good Standing status.
+Students are in an Academic Probation status when they do not regain Good Standing after being placed on an Academic Warning.
+All students in Academic Probation status are placed on a Learning Contract with the Academic Advisor, a contract that involves the Advisor monitoring them to ensure that they are progressing and meeting their goals/targets and meeting with them to evaluate their progress.
+If they do not regain SAP or meet the terms of the learning contract by the next scheduled SAP evaluation period, they are Academically Dismissed.
+If they meet SAP and the terms of the Learning Contract by the next scheduled evaluation, they regain Good Standing status.

-A Learning Contract is a written contract between the Advisor and/or the Director and the student that documents exactly what the student must do to regain Good Standing status.
+A Learning Contract is a written contract between the Academic Advisor and/or the Director and the student that documents exactly what the student must do to regain Good Standing status.
 The Learning Contract includes timeframes for deliverables and specific outcomes/consequences for failure to successfully meet expected outcomes.